eh3rrera/ocpj8-notes/03-Generics-and-Collections/1-Create-and-use-a-generic-class.md

 Test<Integer> t2 = new T<>();
 t2.m(1);
 ````
-Notice that the generic parameter on the right is optional, it can be infered by the compiler using the reference declaration.
+Notice that the generic parameter on the right is optional, it can be inferred by the compiler using the reference declaration.

 So generics are a mechanism for type checking, for example, when we create an instance of *List<String>*:
 ````java